William Montgomery McGovern

 William Montgomery McGovern (September 28, 1897 – December 12, 1964) was an American adventurer, political scientist, Northwestern University professor, anthropologist and journalist.
 He was a possible inspiration for the character of Indiana Jones.

-By age 30, McGovern had explored the Amazon and braved uncharted regions of the Himalayas, survived revolution in Mexico, studied at Oxford and the Sorbonne, and become a Buddhist priest in a Japanese monastery.
-He was also a lecturer, war correspondent, and military strategist.
+By age 30, McGovern had explored the Amazon and braved uncharted regions of the Himalayas, survived revolution in Mexico, studied at Oxford University and the Sorbonne, and become a Buddhist priest in a Japanese monastery.
+He was also a lecturer, war correspondent and military strategist.